 Texas Judicial Branch

 The Supreme Court of Texas established the Texas Eviction Diversion Program (TEDP) through the Twenty-Seventh Emergency Order Regarding the COVID-19 State of Disaster (which has been renewed through the Twenty-Eighth, Thirty-First, Thirty-Fifth Emergency, Thirty-Seventh, Thirty-Ninth, Forty-Second, Forty-Fourth, Forty-Eighth, and Fiftieth Orders).
 With funding allocated by Governor Greg Abbott through the Texas Department of Housing and Community Affairs, the program seeks to reduce the number of evictions by enabling landlords and tenants to agree upon a resolution to non-payment of rent issues.

 How Does the Eviction Diversion Program Work?

 The TEDP is a voluntary program that permits eligible landlords and tenants to agree upon a resolution to the issues raised in an eviction case.
-If eligibility requirements are met, past due rent obligations may be eligible to be covered in full and the eviction case dismissed.
+If eligibility requirements are met, past due rent obligations and utility delinquencies may be eligible to be covered in full and the eviction case dismissed.

-- When a landlord files an eviction case, the landlord be required to state in the petition that he/she has reviewed the information on this website.
+- When a landlord files an eviction case, the landlord is required to state in the petition that he/she has reviewed the information on this website.

-- All citations (notices that a tenant has been sued for eviction) must contain the following statement and an attached copy of the "State of Texas Eviction Diversion Program" informational brochure:
+- All citations (notices that a tenant has been sued for eviction) must contain the following statement in both English and Spanish:

 On the date listed in the citation for the trial of the eviction case, the judge must discuss this program with the landlord and tenant and ask whether the landlord and tenant are interested in the program and whether the landlord has any pending applications for rent assistance.
 If both the landlord and tenant indicate they are interested in the program or the landlord has a pending application for rent assistance, the judge is required to delay the proceedings for 60 days, make the records and information on the eviction case confidential, and inform the landlord and tenant about the reinstatement procedure discussed below.
 A landlord can request an extension of the delay in 60-day increments.